TritonDataCenter/smartos-live/docs/dev-upgrade.md

 ```

 but we believe a bug in pkgin from 2016 causes the resulting list to
 be empty.
-That bug has been fixed in the version of pkgsrc we're upgrading
+That bug was fixed by the time 2018Q4 was released.
-to in these instructions.

 ### Cleaning up existing builds